dasch-swiss/dsp-docs/docs/developers/getting-started.md

 ### Try out our test project "rosetta"

-After this, you might want to check out our test project "rosetta":
+After this, you might want to check out our test project "rosetta".
+To do so, open a Terminal window and type:

 ```bash
 git clone https://github.com/dasch-swiss/082E-rosetta-scripts.git